Machi Picchu. Inca Trail trek 4 days

 Sleeping mats and bags and everything is ready inside.
 What a luxury!

 After admiring the old engineering art and intelligent systems built by the Incas, the trek continues.
-Today’s goal is the Wayllabamba camp situated at around 3000 meters altitude.
+Today’s goal is to go to the Wayllabamba camp situated at around 3000 meters altitude.

 Toilet facilities along the Inca Trail, the toilet is a white porcelain where you need to squat, inside a hut in yellow and green.